charlesrocket/charlesrocket.github.io/_posts/2018-12-24-axe-mn-deployment.md

 Successful masternode deployment would require GNU/Linux server (Ubuntu 18.04) with 2GB of RAM and static IPv4 address ([Vultr](https://www.vultr.com/?ref=7231821)).

-To deploy AXE masternode you need to create a private key in your local wallet that would be a control wallet for your masternode park.
+To deploy AXE masternode you need to create a private key in your local wallet that would be the *control* wallet for your masternode park.
 Download [AXE binary](https://github.com/AXErunners/axe/releases/latest), install the wallet and let it sync with the network.
 When the wallet is ready - open the `Debug Console` and enter the following:

 ```
 masternode genkey